 5. Wind down with golf, bowls, dinner and drinks

-Find everything you would expect from a country club at Everglades.
-Choose from tackling an 18-hole golf course, to catching live entertainment on their green, or enjoy fresh coffee at their on-site café, or family-friendly dining at ALTRO restaurant.
+Find everything you would expect from a seaside country club at Everglades.
+Choose from tackling an 18-hole golf course, to catching live entertainment on their green, or enjoy fresh coffee at their on-site café, Vibes Alfresco, or family-friendly dining at Nine Restaurant.
 The Everglades Country Club is designed to make your weekend at Woy Woy simple and sociable, with an everchanging calendar of events and deals, just minutes from the beach.

 6. Trackside coffee and chilled hideaways

-Where there is a train station, there should also be good coffee for the voyage.
+Where there is a train station, there should also be good coffee for your voyage.
 Local café, Link and Pin get this, and launched a coffee shop inspired by the connective mechanism of railway carriages, (a link and pin).
 The team have founded somewhere to embrace Woy Woy’s old world charm – simply enter via the red door on Railway Street, or red gate on Blackwall Road and take five in their secret garden.
 Don't miss Woy Woy's music scene also showcased in a visit to Say When Cafe, a rock-inspired coffee stop hosting live gigs and serving Creams of the Scone Age on their quirky menu.
 A little stroll from the centre you'll also find The Cnr. located opposite The Runway Park serving Mecca coffee and gourmet toasties, such as Mr Stinky!

 8. Rooftop cocktails over Brisbane Water

-A hidden gem of Woy Woy sits atop The Bayview Hotel, set up by a pair of successful local restaurateurs who brought their Big Apple talent to the casual social scene of Woy Woy.
-Discover the simple joy of afternoon drinks at Frankie’s Rooftop with great waterway views, Japanese-inspired food by Chef Michal Vana and a colourful cocktail menu, or pop downstairs for a pub feed at The Bayview Hotel, serving icy cold beer on tap and schnitties by the kilo in their outdoor beer garden or old-world bistro.
+A hidden gem of Woy Woy sits atop The Bayview Hotel - discover the simple joy of afternoon drinks at Frankie’s Rooftop with great waterway views, Japanese-inspired food by Chef Michal Vana and a colourful cocktail menu.
+Or pop downstairs for a pub feed at The Bayview Hotel, serving icy cold beer on tap and schnitties by the kilo in their modern outdoor beer garden or old-world bistro.